 I’m proud to be part of the slow fashion movement.
-Rather than relying on a foreign factory, each of my garments is carefully cut and sewn by hand in my Baltimore studio where I can ensure consistent quality and meticulous construction.
+Rather than relying on a large factory, each of my garments is carefully cut and sewn by hand at my Baltimore studio where I can ensure consistent quality and meticulous construction.
 Using industrial sewing machines, we make each garment one at a time giving attention to every detail.
 While we keep some inventory in stock, most of our garments are made to order.
 This reduces waste and helps us keep our costs down so we can offer you the best possible prices.

 We use high quality fabrics that I choose for their softness, weight, color and stretch so that each design will be extremely comfortable and drape beautifully.
 Many of our fabrics are sourced from a small NY-based manufacturer that uses recycled rayon and rayon made with Lenzing Viscose, a fiber that is made in a closed circuit process with minimal environmental impact.
 We also use hemp and tencel, two of the most eco-friendly fabrics, bamboo, and recycled poly, as well as washable silk.
 Our silk is dyed in the U.S. where strict environmental protection laws apply, not in countries where silk dyes are a major source of water pollution.